Share

 For many, a successful corporate career is an end in itself: an achievement that demands both talent and drive in equal measure.
 However, Chris Edwards, Managing Partner at Tall Grass Ventures, counts himself among those for whom a career path gets more interesting every time a milestone is reached.

 “Where I come from, many people have the same career for most of their lives.
-But to me that does not account for the fact that we have long, long lives and dreams that change,” he said.
+To me, that does not account for the fact that we have long, long lives and dreams that change,” he said.

-The Canadian started his career as an engineer on his home turf, enjoying the cut and thrust of M&A activity and developing oil and gas fields, like his father and grandfather had done before him.
+The Canadian started his career as an engineer on his home turf, enjoying the cut and thrust of M&A activity and developing oil and gas fields as his father and grandfather had done before him.
 Soon after, Europe beckoned, and he took roles with an energy company in France and the Netherlands, as an Asset Manager with a formidable annual budget.

 Despite the challenge and fulfillment of his job, Edwards always spent time and effort looking into alternative careers that might inspire him.